groupdocs/reference.groupdocs.com/content/sites/groupdocs/comparison/english/java/com.groupdocs.comparison.options.save/saveoptions/_index.md

 ```

-Gets a metadata object that will be set into result document when \#setCloneMetadataType(MetadataType).setCloneMetadataType(MetadataType) is set to [MetadataType.FILE\_AUTHOR](../../com.groupdocs.comparison.options.enums/metadatatype\#FILE-AUTHOR).
+Gets a metadata object that will be set into result document when [setCloneMetadataType(MetadataType)](../../com.groupdocs.comparison.options.save/saveoptions\#setCloneMetadataType-MetadataType-) is set to [MetadataType.FILE\_AUTHOR](../../com.groupdocs.comparison.options.enums/metadatatype\#FILE-AUTHOR).

 **Returns:**
 [FileAuthorMetadata](../../com.groupdocs.comparison.options/fileauthormetadata) - the metadata object